HemanthGK2004/WaterWatchX/README.md

 A model for predicting water quality based on input data.
 Helps in determining if water is safe for use or requires attention.

-**Usage**
+## Usage
-Reporting a Water Issue
+**Reporting a Water Issue**
 1. Users can upload an image and provide location data via the web interface.
 2. The system categorizes the issue as leakage, scarcity, or others.
 **Issue Verification**
-      - Pollution reports are marked invalid and require manual user verification.
+1. Pollution reports are marked invalid and require manual user verification.
 **Notifications**
-      - Receive SMS updates via Twilio for issue status changes or resolutions.
+1.Receive SMS updates via Twilio for issue status changes or resolutions.
 **Officer Assignment**
-      - Issues are automatically assigned to officers for resolution based on categorization and priority.
+1. Issues are automatically assigned to officers for resolution based on categorization and priority.